ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-These methods send the signals to process events _Publisher.subscribe_, _Subscription.request_, _Subscription.cancel_ from the caller thread.
+These methods send the signals to process the _Publisher.subscribe_, _Subscription.request_, _Subscription.cancel_ events.

 ```java